adslbarxatov/BatchImageConvertor/README.md

 .pcx, .pcc                Extracting         -               Own codec

 * All of these extensions (except palettes) are allowed in the input folder.
-Other ones will be ignored ** .j2k, .j2c, .jpc and .jpt reading has not been tested yet.
-Support have been promised by OpenJPEG developers
-*** Some formats support provided by codec library.
+Other ones will be ignored ** Some formats support provided by codec library.
 Utility can work without it, but these formats will not be processed
+*** Reading tested fully (including alpha-channel).
+OpenJPEG writer doesn't support alpha-channel for now

 ```